• Home

 The multi-layered trauma and distress have had a profoundly damaging impact on my health:

-• My symptoms flare when I am emotionally distressed.
-In September 2024, two days before representing myself at the first Employment Tribunal hearing, I attended A&E with shortness of breath.
-However, because my vital signs appeared normal, I was informed that my symptoms were likely anxiety-related.
+• In September 2024, two days before representing myself at the first Employment Tribunal hearing, I attended A&E with shortness of breath.
+My symptoms flare when I am emotionally distressed.
+My lung capacity was considered normal and I was told it was porbably anxiety-related.

-• In February 2025, I underwent a total hysterectomy, which, unexpectedly, brought a noticeable improvement in my breathing.
+• In February 2025, I underwent a hysterectomy, to see if it might help me, and, unexpectedly, my breathing improved.

 Click here to DONATE